justinz6971/justinz6971.github.io/_posts/2018-12-21-flag-project-final-post.md

 ## Describe your program

--  i desgin this for norway.
+-  I desgin this for norway.
-- i excepted a practiconer because of how this is the practitoner level.
+- I excepted a practiconer because of how this is the practitoner level.

 ## Current output